stefan-hoeck/idris2-sqlite3/docs/src/Tutorial.md

 See data type `Val` in module `Sqlite3.Cmd` and the associated operator `(.=)` for the details.

-However, once thing we avoided discussing so far are SQL expressions, although we already have seen several of them.
+However, one thing we avoided discussing so far are SQL expressions, although we already have seen several of them.
 Let's look at those next.